Sarrasine (opera): Staging

 Unlike the novella - which relies on the readers' imagination to visualize characters and settings - the opera had a formidable challenge of creating 'the mystery of Zambinella' - as well as the other characters' reactions and relations with her/him - with and through the voices, bodies, and appearances of specific singers and actors chosen to create these roles.
-A number of staging, costume and makeup elements deepened the exploration of the issues central to both Balzac's novella and the new opera, including those of beauty, voice, art, illusion, love, gender, sexuality, illusion, time, aging, and death.
+A number of staging, costume and makeup elements deepened the exploration of the issues central to both Balzac's novella and the new opera, including those of beauty, voice, art, illusion, love, gender, sexuality, time, aging, and death.

 The central element of Balzac's novella is the nude Venus sculpture, in which Sarrasine fatefully attempted to capture what he believed to be Zambinella's ideal female beauty.
 The opera's creative team placed the main symbol of Balzac's novella mostly with its back to the audience, precluding easy gender identification.
 The sculpture's centrality to the theme of gender and ambiguity was further highlighted via the interactions of the more explicitly twin-gendered characters of the Delanty children.

 The painting of Zambinella as Adonis, which in the novella is commissioned by the de Lanty family and modelled on Sarrasine's sculpture after the young artist's death, is changed in the opera staging to a large portrait of Samuel Mariño who created the role of Zambinella.
 This choice was undoubtedly meant to help the audience connect the 'ghost' of the de Lanty family with the beautiful star of the Roman stage.
 The mystery is heightened by the portrait being covered up until the moment when Madame de Rochefide begins to learn the series of secrets hiding beneath the repulsive visage of the shriveled old man.
 As in the novella, in the opera Madame de Rochefide exclaims at this point: "C'est qui dans ce portrait ?
 Il est bien trop beau qu'il soit un homme!" ("Who is in this portrait?
 He is much too beautiful to be a man.")

 All of the operatic resources - voice, singing, speaking, music, face, visage, glance, body, movement, acting, choreography, costumes, makeup, lighting and stage settings - were summoned to preclude the simplistic reception of the new opera whereby the audience could simply say at the end that Zambinella was, "in fact", "not a woman."
 The opera's reception suggests that the cast, co-creators, the creative team and Handel rose up to the challenge.